 - You “qualify” your buyer.

 Of course, these geniuses did not lay out what the qualifications are supposed to be, except for the debt-to-income ratio (43%) In my opinion, you’d be a fool if you sold a property and did not check the buyer’s credit, verify their income (with tax returns and employment), and make sure their gross income is at least THREE times their total monthly debt payments, including the mortgage.
 Personally, I’ve always done this and I don’t object to making this a rule, other than the fact that there are already too many regulations in this Country.
 On a practical note, if you are selling to a tenant or lease/option tenant, you can use their rental history as strong proof of their ability to repay.
+Make sure you adhere to your state laws. (we are in Colorado)

 Again, it is not clear if you form a new LLC or corporation for every three deals you can get around all of this, but nobody wants to be the “test case”.
 Also, if you want to have a balloon after five years, simply pop the interest rate up so it hurts the buyer enough for him to want to refinance and pay you off anyway (note: you can only increase the rate 2% a year for a maximum of 6% above the original rate).

 So, effectively you can do three deals in an entity, and one deal in a trust or your own name if you are strictly following the law.
 A second entity owned by your IRA and a third owned by your spouse would add six more deals, in theory.
-If you buy and sell with owner financing more than 10 times a year, you will likely need to become a licensed mortgage loan originator or hire one on staff, which may not be a bad idea, just a bit of a hassle because the slew of other nit-picky regulations that come with it.
-Also, when you are beyond the 4 deal limit, you must not only prove ability to repay, you must DOCUMENT it.
-Tax returns, W-2′s, bank statements – the works.
-Thus, if you have a self-employed person who looks broke on paper but has 30% cash to put down, you really can’t document his ability to repay (suggestion – lease/option for 2 years, then convert to a owner-carry sale).
+If you buy and sell with owner financing more than 10 times a year, you will likely need to become a licensed mortgage loan originator or hire one on staff, which may not be a bad idea, just a bit of a hassle because of the slew of other nit-picky regulations that come with it.
+Also, when you are beyond the 4 deal limit, you must not only prove the ability to repay, you must DOCUMENT it.
+Tax returns, W-2’s, bank statements – the works.
+Thus, if you have a self-employed person who looks broke on paper but has 30% cash to put down, you really can’t document his ability to repay (suggestion – lease/option for 2 years, then convert to an owner-carry sale).

 Are the Feds going to be chasing down real estate investors for this?
 No, the SAFE Act already covers that at the state level.
 What the Dodd-Frank Act does is provide a buyer who is being foreclosed or evicted with a counterclaim recouping all their interest paid, plus their down payment, attorney’s fees, and court costs.
 I always recommend that people settle out of court when a buyer defaults, using the “cash for keys” method.
 But on the off chance that they aren’t paying you and can still afford a lawyer, then you will be facing a fight.
 One investor I met in Houston recently commented, “If that happens, I’ll just give them the property”.
 Since he was dealing in $60k homes, that would be a simple solution.
-It’s really rare that you’d end up in court over this Dodd Frank issue anyway, but what keeps me up at night is the slimy “consumer protection” lawyer who puts out an ad that says, “Have you bought a house with owner financing?
+It’s really rare that you’d end up in court over this Dodd-Frank issue anyway, but what keeps me up at night is the slimy “consumer protection” lawyer who puts out an ad that says, “Have you bought a house with owner financing?
 Call 1-800-BAD-LOAN”.
 Yikes!
 Even so, if you do every deal in a separate LLC, then you are limited in exposure to the value of the equity in the home.
-If you bought the property subject-to the existing loan with little or no equity, then all you really risk losing is the cash flow from the deal.
+If you bought the property subject to the existing loan with little or no equity, then all you really risk losing is the cash flow from the deal.

 So, to sum it up: